agoda-com/standards-c-sharp/docs/unit-testing/be-wary-of-refactoring-tests.md

  ...then the test code might be completely DRY, but it's probably also going to be difficult to understand, and time consuming to fix.

- - Don't be afraid to copy and paste when writing tests if you can keep them reasonably short.
-Tests should (hopefully) rarely change, so the copied code shouldn't present much of maintenance problem.
+ - Don't be afraid to copy and paste a little when writing tests, as long as you can keep them relatively short (and you should).
+Tests should (hopefully) rarely change, so the duplicated code shouldn't present much of maintenance problem.
  - **Above all, aim for simplicity and readability over DRY and abstracted.**

  Consider this stupid class that doesn't really do anything interesting.